-Each year's Arbitrage rebate projection is based on current arbitrage calculations.
+The anticipated liquidity support costs and variable rate bond remarketing fees in the General Fund assume all bonds currently in a variable rate mode continue as such.
+Each year's arbitrage rebate projection is based on current arbitrage rebate calculations.
 The Corporation expects these estimates to change over time as the actual liability for any series of bonds will vary as interest rates and the amount of funds subject to rebate calculation change.
+Currently, there are no arbitrage rebate liabilities projected during the Plan period.